 b. when queueing of floor requests are negotiated as specified in clause 14;

-then the floor control interface towards the MCPTT client B queues the Floor Request message and sends a Floor Queue Position Info message towards the floor participant in the MCPTT client B.
+then the floor control interface towards the MCPTT client B queues the Floor Request message and sends a Floor Queue Position Info message towards the floor participant in the MCPTT client B and optionally sends a Floor Queue Position Info message to an authorized floor participant (e.g based on local policy if the authorized floor participant is a Dispatcher or Supervisor etc) which is not shown in the figure.

 When the floor participant in MCPTT client B receives the Floor Queue Position Info message the floor participant provides a queueing indications to the user and enter the 'U: queued' state.